 Following the analogy used earlier, if the video was unable to load completely in your friend’s computer, the chances are that some network packets might have been lost in the traffic.
 In an office scenario where the transfer of mission-critical files among the staff (in the same or different locations) is very common, continuous requests for re-transmission of files can affect productivity and increase downtimes.

-A packet loss occurs when a network packet is unable to get to its destination, either because it was dropped or lost in transit – resulting in low quality of experience (QoE).
+A network packet loss occurs when a packet is unable to get to its destination, either because it was dropped or lost in transit – resulting in low quality of experience (QoE).
 A packet loss though less likely to occur on cabled networks, is not restricted to wireless internet connections, owing to a bad WiFi signal, faulty cables, network congestion’s, faulty router, etc.

-There are a few ways to manage, fix or limit the occurrence of a packet loss such as;
+There are a few ways to manage, fix or limit the occurrence of a network packet loss such as;